 - Add all the ingredients to a bowl except ghee and oil.

-- Flour the rolling area and begin to roll the balls one after the other.
+- Flour the rolling area and flatten a ball.
+Begin to roll to slightly thick parathas.

-- Sprinkle flour as needed and roll to paratha, slightly thicker than phulka.
+- Sprinkle flour as needed and roll to paratha, slightly thicker than phulka or roti.

 - When all the parathas are done rolling, then heat a pan .

-- Place a paratha and begin to cook.
+- When the pan turns hot, transfer a paratha and begin to cook.

 - When tiny bubbles begin to arise, then flip and cook on the other side till brown spots are visible.
 Smear ghee as needed.

 - Finish toasting all the parathas.
-Stack them to keep soft.
+Stack them on a kitchen tissue to keep them soft.